Tonyuche/SOP-VirtualApp/ServerSetup.md

 | Approved by | Ben (Department Head) |  | November 15, 2025 |
 | Approved by | Richard (Manager) |  | November 18, 2025|

-### Purpose ###
-This document clearly outlines the steps for providing a secure and standard Ubuntu Server virtual machine to host and test web applications.